 - Agriculture (including livestock) is the core sector for food security, income enhancement and employment for more than 80% of Uganda’s population

-- Only 3 percent of the Uganda’s adult population borrow money from a commercial bank, according to the Finscope Uganda 2018 report.
+- Only 3 percent of Uganda’s adult population borrow money from a commercial bank, according to the Finscope Uganda 2018 report.
 This is attributed to lack of income, high costs of operating an account and the proximity

 Tools and resources to build self-reliance are key to helping hardworking people leave poverty behind.
-With our community-based model, which has been refined and expanded over years, we’re able to offer the hand up that people need to get — and stay — on their feet.
+With our community-based model, which has been refined and expanded over the years, we’re able to offer the hand up that people need to get — and stay — on their feet.

 Ending intergenerational cycles of poverty is at the heart of our approach to helping the most vulnerable families lift themselves out of poverty for good.